-If we want science to exist outside of acedmia and industry then we need science labs, tools and education that are open and accessible to everyone.
-I'm a co-founder of and co-organizer of Counter Culture Labs, an open citizen science laboratory with a focus on biohacking, as well as Real Vegan Cheese, a project to create a genitically engineered yeast that produces real vegan cheese protein, the critical component of cheese.
-We're currently working to get Counter Culture Labs upgraded to BSL-1 status.
+If we want science to exist outside of academia and industry then we need science labs, tools and education that are open and accessible to everyone.
+I'm a co-founder of and co-organizer of Counter Culture Labs, an open citizen science laboratory with a focus on biohacking, as well as Real Vegan Cheese, a project to create a genetically engineered yeast that produces real vegan cheese protein, the critical component of cheese.
 Real Vegan Cheese is hard at work figuring out yeast expression of the most critical and difficult protein: Kappa-casein.

 We've had several months where very little experimental work has taken place.
 The problem has been a lack of volunteers and the fact that Counter Culture Labs hasn't been ready for safely working with genetic engineering, but now CCL is ready for BSL-1 (BioSafety Level 1) and we're restarting experiments at both BioCurious and CCL!
 The main focus of these new experiments is to provably express some amount of bovine kappa-casein in yeast.
 You can read our plans as they emerge here.

 I was featured on the Danish National Radio program Harddisken (the harddrive) talking about the Real Vegan Cheese project.
 The interview is in Danish.
 Here's the episode and here's a direct link to the mp3.
 Skip to 21:30 to hear the bit about Real Vegan Cheese.

 Benjamin Rupert, one of my collaborators on Real Vegan Cheese held a great talk on the project at Chaos Communication Camp 2015 (creative commons licensed).
 You can get the slides here.